-- a) proper books of account have been kept by the Company as required by the Companies Act, 2017 (XIX of 2017); - the statement of financial position, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes thereon have been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are in agreement with the books of account and returns; - c) investments made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no zakat was deductible at source under the Zakat and Ushr Ordinance, 1980 (XVIII of 1980).
+- a) proper books of account have been kept by the Company as required by the Companies Act, 2017 (XIX of 2017); - b) the statement of financial position, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes thereon have been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are in agreement with the books of account and returns; - c) investments made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no zakat was deductible at source under the Zakat and Ushr Ordinance, 1980 (XVIII of 1980). - e) The Company was in compliance with the requirement of section 78 of the Securities Act 2015, and the relevant requirements of Securities Brokers (Licencing and Operations) Regulations, 2016 as at the date on which the Financial Statements were prepared.

-The engagement partner on the audit resulting in this independent auditor's report is Ayaz Mahmood, ACA.
+Sulting in this independent auditor's report is Zahid Hussain Zahid,